 Credits: 5

-This followup to Japanese 20-6Y is a 5th-level Japanese course, and continues to focus on more casual and speech-oriented Japanese.
+This course follows Japanese 20-6Y (Japanese 40).
+This would be considered a 5th level Japanese course and continues to focus on more casual and speech oriented Japanese.
 Students should be comfortable with Hiragana and Katakana and basic Kanji at this level.
-More grammar and Kanji will be learned, but the primary focus for this course is on reading and speaking.
+More grammar and Kanji will be learned but the focus is on reading and speaking.
+Often

-Note: Unlike its prerequisite, Japanese 30-6Y is considered to be a 30-level course, and therefore counts towards Grade 12 graduation requirements.
+This is considered to be a 30 level course, therefore, counts towards grade 12 level